creptic/qbt-onadd/README.md

 | atm | "0" or "1"   | Enable (1) or Disable(0) Automatic Torrent Management |
 | superseed | "0" or "1" | Enable(1) or Disable(0) Superseeding |
 | seqdl | "0" or "1"   | Enable or Disable Sequential downloading |
 ***
-## Powershell:
-qbittorrent-cli runs in powershell <br /> <br />
-I mainly run linux and haven't tested.
-Here are a few notes: <br />

-&nbsp; &nbsp;&nbsp; &nbsp; All variables in script are double quoted so path strings might be ok.
-Only Postix for string manipulation was used, besides grep,cut and tr.
-No env vars used.
-No getopts, IFS, awk or sed (not sure if it matters).
-If path to /home/user/.config does not exist, use -c or hard-code the config path.
-***